Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 # <ins>Summary</ins>

 Created a self-learning AI for Snake using deep reinforcement learning, particularly Proximal Policy Optimization (PPO).
-This project served as a valuable learning experience, involving critical research in model selection, reward shaping, hyperparameter tuning, and developing a reusable environment with parallel computing capabilities.
+This project served as a valuable learning experience, involving critical research in model selection, reward shaping, hyperparameter tuning, custom environment development, and parallel computing.
+The implemented solution outperformed existing alternatives by 18.7% and trivial solutions by 374.8%.

 # <ins>Objective</ins>